 Understanding helm orders and rudder commands is one of the requirements in becoming a good helmsman.

-Since a vessel’s organization may constitute different nationalities, the IMO standardized oral commands for delivering wheel orders.
+Ships use specific terms for steering and these are not found somewhere else.
+And since a vessel’s organization may constitute different nationalities, the IMO standardized oral commands for delivering wheel orders.

 If you plan on steering a ship, you must first practice them by day or night.
 Constant familiarization with helm orders will help you become a better helmsman.